top of page

 Maritime routes

 Continents and islands are very poorly connected by maritime ways, which are much easier to decarbonize than flights.
 Remaining ferries often exist mainly for passengers wishing to haul their own cars, which make them oversized and more difficult to decarbonize.
 Passengers arriving by train and bus can feel like unwanted guests, having to navigate between cars through uninviting corridors.
-There is much room for improvement in maritime travel.
-Even if just a small percentage of holiday makers start to take the low carbon route, it helps normalizing the alternative.
-Some first steps:
+Both in routes, experience and marketing, a lot can be improved:

 - Connect Shetland and the Faroe Islands by ferry again, for example with an extra Smyrill line stop in Lerwick.
 This way Iceland will be connected by ferries to the British Isles and a combination of destinations will be possible